datnguyenute/finance_personal/src/components/dashboard-page/README.md

 1. Copy the files into your project, or one of the [example projects](https://github.com/mui/material-ui/tree/master/examples).
 2. Make sure your project has the required dependencies: @mui/material, @mui/icons-material, @emotion/styled, @emotion/react.
-3. Import and use the `SignInSide` component.
+3. Import and use the `MarketingPage` component.

 ## Demo

 <!-- #default-branch-switch -->

-View the demo at https://mui.com/material-ui/getting-started/templates/sign-in-up/.
+View the demo at https://mui.com/material-ui/getting-started/templates/marketing-page/.